 There are bound to be instances when the sun refuses to shine, the wind declines to blow, and your batteries are running on fumes.
 You may find yourself with no other option than to resort to your fossil fuel-powered generator to recharge your batteries.

-As you may already know, there is not a more expensive method of battery charging than using a 120/240 volt 60hz (230 volt 50hz) AC fossil fueled generator.
+As many already comprehend, there exists no costlier method for battery charging than employing a 120/240 volt 60hz (or 230 volt 50hz) AC generator powered by fossil fuels.

-Making your own electricity with a gas, propane or diesel generator can cost anywhere from $2.50 t0 $5.00 per kilowatt hour compared to the $.05 to $.60 per kilowatt hour most utilities charge.
+Making your electricity with a gas, propane, or diesel generator can cost anywhere from $2.50 to $5.00 per kilowatt hour compared to the $.05 to $.60 per kilowatt hour most utilities charge.
 It is horribly expensive and environmentally a disaster.
-Most fuel powered generators have no or very little emissions controls and are made to wear out in a matter of months when used to charge batteries in an off grid power system.
-Read more about the downfalls of using a 120/240 volt AC generator to charge your battery bank.
+Most fuel-powered generators have no or very little emissions controls and are made to wear out in a matter of months when used to charge batteries in an off-grid power system.

 Below are the steps to charging your batteries with a generator while using as little fuel as possible:

 STEP 1: Bulk charge at 10% of the battery bank”s C20 rate

 The first step in setting up your system to charge batteries efficiently is to program your inverter/battery charger to charge at 10% of the battery bank’s C20 AH rating.

 This sounds complicated but it is not.
 What is a C20 amp hour rating?

 Consult your battery manufacturer’s literature for the C20 amp hour (AH) rating.